Menu

 “Creating community is an important goal under any circumstance.
 Now we find that the ties between us matter most, because we can face this tragedy together and rise above it.
 We invite everyone in Southern California to celebrate the new year with us in Alhambra and show our strength and faith in the future,” said John Bwarie, CEO of the Alhambra Chamber of Commerce.

 Visitors will find all the elements of a traditional Lunar New Celebration, including dance, art, candy making, and calligraphy.
 There are some innovations this year that will benefit those attending, including a wellness pavilion that will provide healthcare testing, vaccines, and consultations.
-A new culinary stage will feature local chefs and a special segment called “Cooking with the Council,” where councilmembers will prepare their favorite traditional dishes.
+A new culinary stage will feature local chefs and a special segment called “Cooking with the Council,” where council members will prepare their favorite traditional dishes.

 The stages and booths are situated along Main Street in downtown Alhambra, where visitors may experience the weekly farmers market and support dozens of local restaurants and businesses along the route.
-Games for childrens, giveaways, prizes, and vendors offering food and wares will be among the many booths.
+Games for children, giveaways, prizes, and vendors offering food and wares will be among the many booths.
 In addition, civic and government agencies will be hosting booths to provide valuable resources for the community, including information about employment, the environment, and a wealth of supportive programs.

 Make plans to visit the Alhambra Lunar New Year Festival on Sunday, January 29, from 9 AM to 9 PM.
 The main stage is located at Main and Second Streets.
-Festival information is available at alhambralunarnewyear.com.

 • January 23, 2023 5:57 PM | Anonymous